open-edge-platform/orch-ui/apps/infra/README.md

 ## Running Standalone Infrastructure

-With a coder environment that has the Orch UI's deployed at <https://web-ui.kind.internal>, the followng can be done to run FM (infrastructure) as a standalone application.
+With a coder environment that has the Orch UI's deployed at <https://web-ui.kind.internal>, the followng can be done to run INFRA (infrastructure) as a standalone application.

 1. Delete the web-ui pods